Black boxes are not just for airplanes, anymore.

 The first car EDR was introduced by General Motors in the mid-’70s, but this was a crude device that only recorded airbag deployments.
 As EDRs became more sophisticated, other carmakers slowly got on board.

 By 2005, two-thirds of new cars came with some kind of EDR, and the Insurance Institute for Highway Safety says that all new cars have them now.
-If you want to find out if your older car has an EDR, check out this list going back to 1994.

 What Do Black Boxes Record?

 The National Highway Traffic Safety Administration requires that all EDRs in cars collect 15 specific data points, including:

 - Speed the vehicle was traveling at the time of impact;

 - Steering angle at the time of impact;